JohnnyMohawk/jna-lighthall-todo/README.md

 ## About

-This is a Serverless React App built using AWS Amplify.
-It is a simple To Do List program that allows the user to add and edit todos as well as sorting tasks by title, status, due date and alphabetically.
+This is a full CRUD Serverless React App built using AWS Amplify.
+It is a simple To Do List program that allows the user to add, edit and delete todos as well as sort tasks by title, status, due date and alphabetical order.

 ## Getting Started